 Prof Marian Ursu

-Department of Theatre, Film and Television
+Department of Theatre, Film, TV and Interactive Media

 University of York

 For most of my academic career, I have been involved in multi- and inter-disciplinary research that lies at the intersection of Computer Sciences and Artificial Intelligence with areas of Creative Industries, including Film, Television, Theatre, Art and Design, marrying, to use Steve Jobs’ words, technology with liberal arts and with humanities.
 This is the vision I had at Goldsmiths, University of London, since 2000, whilst working on the development of Creative Computing as a new area of research and teaching, and now at York, since 2013, working on the development of Interactive Media.